 It depends.
-If you edit content, your personalizations remain intact.
-If you delete elements, it might delete your personalizations.
-More.
+If you edit elements, the personalizations remain intact.
+If you delete them, it might impact your personalizations.
+Learn more.

 In general, changing the original page will not "break" your personalizations.
-However, you might lose certain personalizations in the process since the delta does not apply anymore.
+In fact, updating texts or images will have no effect.
+However, if you delete elements your personalizations might not apply.

 Let's say the headline of your original page is "Unique Bouquets for Mother's Day".
 Next, you create an Unless personalization and change the headline.
 So far, everything will work smoothly.